The Birth/Death project

 A separate invitation:

 We are looking for a few more folks (aged 18+) to join our team (as performers and/or conducting interviews).
-We are especially looking for folks in the following demographics to uplift the stories of the many identities in our Valley: men (cis and trans welcome), elders, native Spanish speakers.
+We are especially looking for folks in the following demographics to uplift the stories of the many identities in our Valley: men (cis and trans welcome), elders, native Spanish speakers, those who have given birth.

 Reach out to us if you’d like to explore joining our teams.